ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ### Viewable Profiles

-It remains that the Profile a given user has is only viewable by the user itself.
-If wanting to view another user's profile, the user will simply be redirected to the timeline of the given user.
+It remains that the Profile a given user has is only viewable by the user themself.
+If the user wants to view another user's profile, the user will simply be redirected to the timeline of the given user.
 As such, when entering a users profile, it looks almost identical to the timeline page, with the exception of the Followers and Following information.
 This is a bit atypical to the usual profile page, which usually has more customization (e.g. profile pictures, a status, etc.).
-It remains that a seperate user profile does exist, but whether or not it fits the criteria of a normal profile is up to the individual.
+It remains that a separate user profile does exist, but whether or not it fits the criteria of a normal profile is up to the individual.

 ### Ability to See Information Kept By Chirp

-As of now, the user information is displayed under Profile -> My Information section of the user that is logged in.
+As of now, the user information is displayed under Profile -> My Information section for a user that is logged in.
 However, it is not explicitly stated that this is the data kept by Chirp itself.
-This omitted transparency does not give the user a clear indication, that this information is saved and used.
+This omitted transparency does not give the user a clear indication that this information is saved and used.
 In hindsight, this would be changed to be explicitly stated within the My Information box, and thus conform to GDPR regulations.

 ### Forget Me Feature

-When wanting to delete an account, the user merely gets removed from all three seperate repositories: AuthorRepository, CheepRepository, and FollowRepository.
+When deleting an account, the user merely gets removed from all three separate repositories: AuthorRepository, CheepRepository, and FollowRepository.
 The caveat, however, is that the personal information related to the user is still kept in our Azure B2C Tenant.
 This information includes the claims from the B2C Sign Up and Sign In user flow: Display Name, Email Addresses, Given Name, and Identity Provider Access Token.
 Hence, the user information is not completely removed, and should this application go into commercial use, it'd be essential to implement deletion fully in terms of GDPR laws and ethics.

 ### Bugs

-#### Proper Redirects
+#### Improper Redirects

-In terms of user experience, when wanting to follow and unfollow a given user, the original user will always be redirected back to the first page of cheeps.
+In terms of user experience, when choosing to follow and unfollow a given user, the original user will always be redirected back to the first page of cheeps.
 This is a minor detail, but for regular user usage with enough repetitions, it might cause more annoyance.
 Should the user try to follow multiple people based on their cheeps from a given webpage, they would have to go back, and find the original cheep of user again.

 #### Time and Place for User Authentication

-This is more of a situational bug, and as such, only something noticable when a specific chain of events happen.
-Should the user delete their account, not only will logging in again happen without having to re-register(given the problem with account deletion highlighted in the Forget Me Feature chapter), but the user will not be registered in our database, until they choose to either cheep or follow someone.
+This is more of a situational bug, and as such, only something noticeable when a specific chain of events happen.
+Should the user delete their account, not only will logging in again happen without having to re-register (given the problem with account deletion highlighted in the Forget Me Feature chapter), but the user will not be registered in our database, until they choose to either cheep or follow someone.
 This could be fixed by letting a user be registered in the database upon sign up, rather than when an interaction is done with the website.

 #### Errors of Cheeping